 What to take

 When I first started going out on day walks with groups, my kit usually only consisted of waterproofs, food and drink, my phone, some binoculars and maybe some weather related items such as scarves, gloves, sun hats or insect repellant.
-Winter walks sometimes demanded a more technical set of gear requirements such as microspikes or an ice axe.
+Winter walks sometimes demanded a more technical set of gear requirements.

 On my first distance walk my kit didn’t consist of much more than these things apart from a guide book with maps and a compass.
 I therefore learned the hard way about how much water to carry, and the need for some items such as rain covers, dry-bags, spare batteries, a water filter, a head torch and a repair kit, to name but a few of the things I have found that I need.
 This first walk prompted the start of my quest for lightweight, appropriate and comfortable hiking and backpacking kit.

 For me weight involves a practical concern with the effect it has on the miles I can walk.
 Generally less weight means more miles in a happier frame of mind.
 I read up a lot of the history and theory of the American lead ultralight movement but it was not until I staggered under the weight of my first rucksack with camping kit that I realised the significance of what I had read.

 I was forced to confront the fact that the only way to ensure that I completed my charity walk of the Pennine Way with camping equipment and without support was to bring my pack weight down, which involved a complete re-think.
 I therefore did a lot of research and invested in some new kit for this hike.

 The most useful piece of ultralight wisdom I would like to pass on to walkers who want to reduce their pack weight, is to focus on the “big three” items first: